daKmoR/dom-test-utils/README.md

 const fixture = await componentFixture(component);
 ```

 Compares dom trees based on semantic equality.
-Attribute and class order don't matter, whitespace, newlines and non-visual elements
-like styles and script are ignored.
-A descriptive error message is given when two dom trees are not equal.
+Attribute and class order don't matter.
+Whitespace, newlines and non-visual elements like styles and script are ignored.
+A descriptive error message is printed when two dom trees are not equal.

 ```javascript
 import { assertDOMEquals } from 'dom-test-utils';